-"Nomura" means Nomura Securities International, Inc.;

-"Opco" means Lionheart II Holdings, LLC, a Delaware limited liability company and a wholly owned subsidiary of the Company;

-"OTC Equity Prepaid Forward Transaction" means that certain agreement between the Company and CF dated May 16, 2022 in which CF agreed to (a) transfer to the Company for cancellation any warrants to purchase shares received as a result of being the stockholder of record of a share as of the close of business on the Closing Date, pursuant to the previously announced and declared LCAP dividend, and (b) waive any redemption right that would require the redemption of the Subject Shares (as defined below) in exchange for a pro rata amount of the funds held in LCAP's trust account;
+- "Nomura" means Nomura Securities International, Inc.; - "Opco" means Lionheart II Holdings, LLC, a Delaware limited liability company and a wholly owned subsidiary of the Company; - "OTC Equity Prepaid Forward Transaction" means that certain agreement between the Company and CF dated May 16, 2022 in which CF agreed to (a) transfer to the Company for cancellation any warrants to purchase shares received as a result of being the stockholder of record of a share as of the close of business on the Closing Date, pursuant to the previously announced and declared LCAP dividend, and (b) waive any redemption right that would require the redemption of the Subject Shares (as defined below) in exchange for a pro rata amount of the funds held in LCAP's trust account;

 "Paid Amount" (a/k/a Medicare Paid Rate or wholesale price) means the amount paid to the provider from the health plan or insurer.
 This amount varies based on the party making payment.
 For example, Medicare typically pays a lower fee for service rate than commercial insurers.
 The Paid Amount is derived from the Claims data we receive from our Assignors.
 In the limited instances where the data received lacks a paid value, our team calculates the Paid Amount with a formula.
 The formula used provides rates for outpatient services and is derived from the customary rate at the 95th percentile as it appears from standard industry commercial rates or, where that data is unavailable, the billed amount if present in the data.
 These amounts are then adjusted to account for the customary Medicare adjustment to arrive at the calculated Paid Amount.
 Management believes that this formula provides a conservative estimate for the Medicare paid amount rate, based on industry studies which show the range of differences between private insurers and Medicare rates for outpatient services.
 We periodically update this formula to enhance the calculated paid amount where that information is not provided in the data received from our Assignors.
 Management believes this measure provides a useful baseline for potential recoveries, but it is not a measure of the total amount that may be recovered in respect of potentially recoverable Claims, which in turn may be influenced by any applicable potential statutory recoveries such as double damages or fines, as described below.
-This calculated amount may be contested by opposing parties;
+This calculation accounts for an approximate 6.59% increase in the total Paid Amount.
+Where we have to extrapolate a Paid Amount to establish damages, the calculated amount may be contested by opposing parties;